thegrumpys/odop/client/docs/Help/DesignTypes/Spring/Compression/alerts.md

 Helical coil compression, extension and torsion springs that have the properties of uniform pitch and cylindrical shape follow Hooke's Law in that they provide a nominally linear relationship between force and deflection.
-Howevever, in the real world there are limitations.
+However, in the real world there are limitations.

-When compression springs are compressed beyond roughly 80% of available deflection, geometric imperfections such as a lack uniformity in coil pitch, minor deviation from cylindric shape or failure of the ends to be precisely perpendicular to the coil axis become a factor in the real (as opposed to theoretical) force-deflection relationship.
+When compression springs are compressed beyond roughly 80% of available deflection, geometric imperfections such as a lack uniformity in coil pitch, minor deviation from cylindrical shape or failure of the ends to be precisely perpendicular to the coil axis become a factor in the real (as opposed to theoretical) force-deflection relationship.
 Beyond the 80% point, coil to coil contact will produce an increase in spring rate that continues to increase